mlti-toolbox/mlti/docs/ForwardModel/ForwardModel.md

 Specify name–value pairs as `Name1=Value1, ..., NameN=ValueN`, where each `Name` is an argument name and each `Value` is the corresponding value.
 The order of the pairs does not matter.

 Argument names are validated using [`validatestring`](https://www.mathworks.com/help/matlab/ref/validatestring.html), making them **case-insensitive**.
 You can also use any unique leading substring of the name.
-For example, the name `'ift'` matches the option `'ift_method'`.
+For example, the name `"ift"` matches the option `"ift_method"`.

 *Before R2021a, separate each name and value with commas and enclose* `Name` *in quotes.*